 We used 2″x 2″ pine studs to make the supports for the frame and a piece of cheap OSB roofing plywood for the top of the platform.
 We built the platform to raise the bed and frame high enough to slide bins in that we bought.

 Start just behind the front seats to put your first bed platform frame member.
-Double check to make sure to make it high enough for your storage bins to fit underneath including any part of the frame.
+Double-check to make sure to make it high enough for your storage bins to fit underneath including any part of the frame.
 After the first one is the get a level and set the height of the back frame member.

 The reason I did this is that the floor of our van was all kinds of different heights.
-The floor was higher and lower in many places so to get the bed level I would suggest setting the front frame support and then the back with a level, and the build each of the rest to fit your van floor.
+The floor was higher and lower in many places so to get the bed level I would suggest setting the front frame support and then the back with a level, and then build each of the rest to fit your van floor.

 Step 3.
 Adding under-bed storage

-We built out platform tall enough for a bunch of plastic bins to slide under.
+We built out a platform tall enough for a bunch of plastic bins to slide under.
 Using plastic bins didn’t require building and tracks or complicated systems, just slide them in and go.
 We have used 7-inch tall bins since we did the camper conversion a few years ago, but next trip we are planning on raising the platform for more storage.
 Always, always build in as much storage as you possibly can, it will make trips in your campervan much more enjoyable.

 Step 4.
 Build a ‘Kitchen’ Storage Cabinet